txsmith/sql-mcp-server/wishlist.md

   - Consider default page sizes and max limits per tool

 ## GitHub actions for CI
-- Create a CI pipeline using GitHub Actions that runs pytest and flake8
+- Create a CI pipeline using GitHub Actions that runs pytest
-- Investigate if we can have a packaging step too for easy distribution
+- Investigate if we can have a packaging step for easy distribution

 ## More elaborate MCP type annotations
 - Add tool parameter metadata (https://gofastmcp.com/servers/tools#parameter-metadata)